TRAINING FOR THE TRAIL RUNNING SERIES

 If you are new to trail running and feel like you don’t know much then you've got nothing to fear, you’ll soon find that the trail running community is very friendly and welcoming of first timers and they’ll be delighted to show you how to do it!

-The first port of call is to build up a bit of fitness by running a couple of kilometres a week and the next contact to make is with some other runners who’ll provide you with plenty of enthusiasm and encouragement to continue.
+The first port of call is to build up a bit of fitness by running (or walking) a couple of kilometres a week - solo, or with friends or a group; and the next contact to make is with some other runners (or groups) who’ll provide you with plenty of enthusiasm and encouragement to continue.

 The HIIT Factory

 The HIIT Factory has changed the way fitness is done – they are accessible, cost effective and super family friendly.
 They specialise in High Intensity Interval Training (HIIT) and most sessions are only 30 minutes long but full on fun (and intensity!).
-They are the fast fitness movement and their instructors are passionate, friendly, knowledgeable and have a lust for life – they will work with the best to bring your the best!
+They are the fast fitness movement and their instructors are passionate, friendly, knowledgeable and have a lust for life.

 There are 5 HIIT Factories in Victoria: The HIIT Factory HQ in Yarraville, then Bairnsdale, Caroline Springs, Northcote, Werribee with many more on the way.

 It is important to build your base fitness.
 If you are starting from a low base, DO NOT go out there and suddenly put in marathon efforts.
 You will only end up injured and not able to run.
 Better to start off slowly and build up.
 Here are a couple of suggested programs: